Skip links

 in Tags

-The Sun’s core runs out of Helium.
+The Sun’s core runs out of helium.
 Gravity takes over and causes a new collapse of the core, triggering violent and unstable fusions.
-A series of 4 convulsions occur, each separated by 100,000 years.
-The Sun reaches the frightening luminosity of 5,200 times its current one.
+A series of four convulsions occurs, each separated by 100,000 years.
+The Sun reaches a terrifying luminosity of 5,200 times its current brightness.
 These are the death rattles of our star.
-The external layers that have now been expelled outside the internal planetary system are illuminated repeatedly.
-The Sun is on its way to becoming a white dwarf, gradually dispersing the remaining heat into space.
+The outer layers, now expelled beyond the inner planetary system, are repeatedly illuminated.
+The Sun is on its way to becoming a white dwarf, gradually dissipating its remaining heat into space.

 in 6.2 billion years